ansys/pyansys-units/doc/source/getting_started/index.rst

 Getting started
 ===============

-PyUnits provides a pythonic interface for units, unit systems, and unit conversions.
+PyUnits provides a Pythonic interface for units, unit systems, and unit conversions.

 .. toctree::